• Skip to primary navigation

 How to Disable Web Results in Windows Search

-By default, the Search Box on your Windows 10 and 11 computers is designed to bring up suggestions from the Internet, in addition to results from local search performed on the Hard Disk of your computer.
+The default option in Windows Search is to bring up suggestions or “web results” from Internet, in addition to Local Search Results from data stored locally on the Hard Disk of the computer.

-Another good reason for disabling Web Suggestions would be to speed up Windows Search by limiting its to the Local Hard Disk on your computer.
+Another good reason for preventing Windows Search from bringing up Web Results or Suggestions from the internet would be to speed up Windows Search by limiting its focus to the Local Hard Drive of the computer.

-On the next screen, click on the Modify button.
+3. On Indexing Options screen, click on the Modify button.

 Modify Windows Search Option